Graduate School of Professional Psychology Scholarships

 The cost of obtaining your Master of Arts or Doctorate degree will vary based on your intended area of concentration.

-Thanks to the generosity of alumni and donors, the Graduate School of Professional Psychology was able to offer merit-based scholarships to a select number of students admitted to the Graduate School of Professional Psychology in fall 2017.
+Thanks to the generosity of alumni and donors, the Graduate School of Professional Psychology is able to offer merit-based scholarships to a select number of students admitted to the Graduate School of Professional Psychology.
 Merit scholarships are awarded to candidates on a competitive basis.
 The applicant pool determines the size and number of award.
 Alumni discounts are also available for licensure and degree-seeking candidates.